grassten/MacroTrackerProject/README.md

     - Access from diary page link (or drop-down on mobile)
 - Implement copy-to functionality
     - Access from diary page link (or drop-down on mobile)
+- Add check-boxes to recent foods for multi-add convenience